-Therapy: Find a therapist who can help you address your family issues and work toward resolving them.
-You might work with a therapist on your own, or you might attend couples’ or family therapy, in which multiple people participate in sessions with a therapist.
-(See more tips below on selecting a therapist.)
+- Therapy: Find a therapist who can help you address your family problems and give professional advice to work toward resolving them.
+You might work with a therapist with individual therapy, or you might attend couples’ or family therapy, in which multiple people participate in sessions with a therapist.

-Journaling.
-Keeping a written record of your thoughts and feelings around your family challenges may help you clarify your perspective on these issues and their role in your life.
+- Journaling.
+Taking time out of your day to keep a written record of your thoughts and feelings around your family problems and personal challenges may help you clarify your perspective on these issues and their role in your life.

-What should I look for in a therapist for family issues?
+How to look for in a therapist for family issues

-Therapists offer a number of different approaches to treating family issues.
+Therapists offer several different approaches to treating family problems.
 Some approaches involve just one person attending sessions, while others might require two or more family members to attend.

 Common options include: